absmach/magistrala/twins/README.md

 retrieve - or state - save state.
 In order to use twin service notifications, one must inform it - via environment variables - about the Mainflux channel used for notification publishing.
-You must use an already existing channel, since you cannot know in advance or set the channel id (Mainflux does it automatically).
+You must use an already existing channel, since you cannot know in advance or set the channel ID (Mainflux does it automatically).

 To set the environment variable, please go to `.env` file and set the following
 variable: